cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-21-Not-all-secrets-are-created-equal.md

 ---
 title: "Not all secrets are created equal"
-excerpt: "Getting on with it - Pipes Part Tre"
+excerpt: "Getting on with it - Pipes Part Tre.
+What secrets do we have and how should we store them?"
 category: "tim"
 header:
   overlay_image: notallsecretsareequal/spy.jpg